 Lawsuits, Judgments, and Jail

-If the collections agency isn’t able to get anything out of you, then your medical debt problem could move on the final phase, where legal action is taken against you.
+If the collections agency isn’t able to get anything out of you, then your medical debt problem could move on to the final phase, where legal action is taken against you.
 Your medical provider could sue you for your unpaid medical bills and a court could authorize measures like wage garnishment — where money can be taken straight from your wages to pay your debts — in order to appease them.
 Thankfully, you cannot be sent to jail for failing to pay your medical bills.
 By law, someone cannot be imprisoned for failing to pay any civil debt.
 However, that same protection doesn’t exist for government-imposed expenses like taxes.